 Trading in a Car with Equity

 In a best-case scenario, the buyer who wants to trade in a vehicle that they're making payments on has equity in the vehicle.
 This means that the car's current trade-in value is higher than their loan balance.
 In this situation, the trade-in process is fairly simple.

 For example, let's say that a buyer wants to purchase a $25,000 vehicle.
-They also want to trade in a car that is valued at $8,000.
-This buyer still owes $5,000 on their current loan, but that's okay.
+They also want to trade in a car that's valued at $8,000.
+This buyer still owes $5,000 on their current loan, but that's OK.
 The dealer simply pays off the loan balance and applies the remaining $3,000 toward the purchase price of the new car.

-So, if you know that you have equity in the vehicle that you want to trade, you should have nothing to worry about.
-If you're unsure about the equity you might have, you should first call your lender and ask what the loan pay off amount is.
-Then you can consult one of the main vehicle valuation guides, such as Kelley Blue Book in order to get an estimate of your car's current trade-in value.
+So, if you know that you have equity in the vehicle that you want to trade in, you should have nothing to worry about.
+If you're unsure about the equity you might have, you should first call your current lender and ask what your loan payoff amount is.
+Then, you can consult one of the main vehicle valuation guides online, such as NADAguides, in order to get an estimate of your car's current trade-in value.

 On the other hand, if the outstanding balance on your loan is more than what your vehicle is worth, you have negative equity.
-And in this situation, trading a car in on the purchase of another vehicle gets more complicated.
+In this situation, trading a car in on the purchase of another vehicle gets more complicated.

 Trading in a Car with Negative Equity